marboga/modular-mean/README.md

 # MEAN stack starter w/ TypeScript and Angular 2
 > Created by Nitish Dayal | Started: 8/12/2016

-**Note: This project is under currently under development.
+**Note: This project is currently under development.
 I really wouldn't bother playing around just yet, I've only just gotten started and it's probably pretty broken.**

 Yet another Angular 2/MEAN stack starter, hooray!
 Being created for personal use, but it should be able to serve as a reasonable starting point for a basic MEAN project.